 Over 30 percent of children under five in Africa are stunted.
-The cost of inaction is staggering: failure to address the malnutrition burden risks costing the global economy around 5 percent of GDP each year, with cumulative losses that could reach US $41 trillion over the next decade.
-Yet many African countries still allocate less than 2 percent of GDP to nutrition improvement, and the average cost of a healthy diet has risen to USD 4.41 per person per day — putting it out of reach for roughly two-thirds of the continent's population.
+The cost of leaving that unaddressed is large: malnutrition is estimated to cost the global economy around 5 percent of GDP a year, with cumulative losses that could reach US $41 trillion over the next decade.
+Yet many African countries still spend less than 2 percent of GDP on nutrition, and a healthy diet now costs about USD 4.41 per person per day, out of reach for roughly two-thirds of the continent.

-Scaling up ten core nutrition interventions between now and 2035 could prevent 6.2 million child deaths, avert 980,000 stillbirths, reduce 27 million cases of stunting, and spare 144 million women from anaemia during pregnancy.
+Scaling up ten core nutrition interventions between now and 2035 could prevent 6.2 million child deaths, avert 980,000 stillbirths, cut 27 million cases of stunting, and spare 144 million women from anaemia in pregnancy.
 The interventions are known.
-What is uneven is whether budgets are formulated to fund them, executed to reach them, and tracked well enough to know where the money actually went.
-Nutrition spending sits across health, agriculture, education and social protection — and falls through the cracks of every one of them when PFM systems do not stitch them together.
+What varies is whether budgets are set to fund them, spent so they reach people, and tracked well enough to know where the money went.
+Nutrition spending sits across health, agriculture, education and social protection, and it falls through the cracks of all of them when PFM systems do not join them up.

 Where PFM Needs to Make a Difference